Frequently Asked Questions

 Yes it is free for hotel guests to use the lido.
 Just present a room key to the Lifeguards on duty and sign in at the lido entrance.

-No. We currently operate with an over 18 only policy.
-This policy is subject to change however so please keep an eye on our social media pages for announcements.
+No. We currently operate with an over 18 only policy due to health and safety.

 The lido has a maximum depth of 2.7 metres at the end closest to the entrance/exit.
 The shallow end starts at approximately 1 metre deep and gradually slopes towards the deeper section.
 About two-thirds of the way along, there is a noticeable drop to the lido's maximum depth.